moznion/naisho/README.md

 Note
 --

-This program gets ssh-rsa public keys from [https://github.com/user-id.keys](https://github.com/user-id.keys) and gets a target email address from [https://github.com/user-id](https://github.com/user-id)
+This program gets ssh-rsa public keys from [https://github.com/user-id.keys](https://github.com/user-id.keys), it uses the __topmost__ key.

+And gets a target email address from [https://github.com/user-id](https://github.com/user-id)

 Length of the secret message differs depending on strength of the used key.